What is the Trade Register?

 Collection of documents of the Commercial Register

-How to search the commercial register?
+How to search the Commercial Register?

 At the same time, you can view a list of all other data (not only the currently valid data, but also all previously entered data) or consult the Collection of Deeds and browse through individual documents.
 In addition to all of the above-mentioned mandatory data, you will also find information on any insolvencies and foreclosures on shares and liquidations in the extended listing, including important contacts on whom to contact.
 You can then print out all the information that can be found in the register or save it to your computer as a PDF file.

-Difference from the Trade Register
+How it differs from the Trade Register

-You may now be wondering what the difference is between the commercial register and the trade register, because at first glance some of the data entered may be similar.
+You may now be wondering what the difference is between the commercial register and the trade register, because at first glance some of the information entered may be similar.
 Like the commercial register, the trade register is available online.
 It also records basic information about the business entity, such as the name, registered office, identification number or the subject of the business.

 However, the basic difference lies in the entities that are entered in the register.
-Unlike the Commercial Register, the Trade Register, or more precisely the Register of Trade Enterprises (RŽP), contains records of all holders of trade licenses, i.e. self-employed persons (self-employed persons).
+Unlike the Commercial Register, the Trade Register, or more precisely the Register (portal) of Trade Enterprise (RŽP), contains records of all holders of trade licenses, i.e. self-employed persons (self-employed persons).
 This also applies to those self-employed persons who have terminated their trade or currently have it suspended.
 Anyone who is granted a trade licence is automatically entered in the trade register.
 There is therefore no need to apply for registration, as is the case with the commercial register.

 The Trade Register, unlike the Commercial Register, is administered by the Ministry of Industry and Trade of the Czech Republic represented by the Trade Licensing Office of the Czech Republic – and the content, which is publicly available, also differs.
 You can also consult the Trade Register at any time, but some data will remain confidential.
 These include, for example, the entrepreneur’s birth number (usually an ID number) or information on fines imposed.